 "Unless you're bodybuilding or significantly trying to bulk up, you don't need to a lot of high-weight, low-rep exercises," she says.
 "There are benefits to a little aerobic activity and low-weight, high-repetition workouts."

-Look for weights ranging from two to five pounds when starting out.
-Once you comfortably perform 20 repetitions, increase the weight, Dr. Huffman says.
+Look for weights ranging from 2 to 5 pounds when starting out.
+Once you can comfortably perform 20 repetitions, increase the weight, Dr. Huffman says.
 It's possible to overdo it, with say, 100 repetitions.

 Neoprene-covered weights can make the grip a little more comfortable and a little less slick.
 When it comes to resistance bands, those with an inner cord or cloth covering can help prevent injury if the band snaps or breaks, Dr. Andonian says.